First Amendment to the United States Constitution: Freedom of religion

 The first clause prohibits any governmental "establishment of religion" and the second prohibits any governmental interference with "the free exercise thereof."
-These clauses of the First Amendment encompass "the two big arenas of religion in constitutional law.
-Establishment cases deal with the Constitution's ban on Congress endorsing, promoting or becoming too involved with religion.
+These clauses of the First Amendment encompass the two big arenas of religion in constitutional law.
+"Establishment cases deal with the Constitution's ban on Congress endorsing, promoting or becoming too involved with religion.
 Free exercise cases deal with Americans' rights to practice their faith."
 Both clauses sometimes compete with each other.
 The Supreme Court in McCreary County v.
 American Civil Liberties Union (2005) clarified this by the following example: When the government spends money on the clergy, then it looks like establishing religion, but if the government cannot pay for military chaplains, then many soldiers and sailors would be kept from the opportunity to exercise their chosen religions.
 The Supreme Court developed the preferred position doctrine.
 In Murdock v.
 Pennsylvania (1943) the Supreme Court stated: "Freedom of press, freedom of speech, freedom of religion are in a preferred position," adding that "[plainly], a community may not suppress, or the state tax, the dissemination of views because they are unpopular, annoying or distasteful."
+Writing for the Court, Justice Wiley Blount Rutledge in Thomas v.
+Collins (1945) described the freedoms secured by the First Amendment as occupying a "preferred place" in the constitutional system.
+The phrase “preferred position” later appeared in the Court’s First Amendment jurisprudence.
+In Kovacs v.
+Cooper (1949), Justice Stanley Reed, writing for a plurality, cited Thomas while referring to the “preferred position of freedom of speech in a society that cherishes liberty for all,” but concluded that this preferred position “does not require legislators to be insensible to claims by citizens to comfort and convenience.”
+Justice Frankfurter criticized the phrase in concurrence, arguing that Thomas did not establish that legislation affecting First Amendment rights was presumptively unconstitutional.